mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

 Independent research notes: https://nadiaeghbal.com/independent-research

 - "Do whatever you can’t stop thinking about.
 Documenting your findings in public (regardless of outcomes!) is a worthy contribution to society, full stop.
 If you’re doing something new, and you care about understanding the problem, people will pay attention."
 - "You don’t need a PhD to study something you care about.
 You don’t need to publish papers in academic journals to become widely respected.
 You just need a curious mind, a bankroll, and a commitment to learning in public."

+Show Your Work

+- Learn in front of others: "The best way to get started on the path to sharing your work is to think about what you want to learn, and make a commitment to learning it in front of others."
+(19)
+- "in this day and age, if your work isn't online, it doesn't exist" (23)
+- Domain: "Social networks are great, but they come and go...If you're really interested in sharing your work and expressing yourself, nothing beats owning your own space online."
+(66)
+- Domain: "The beauty of owning your own turf is that your can do whatever you want with it...You don't have to make compromises."
+(69)
+- Body of work: "One little blog post is nothing on its own, but publish a thousand blog posts over a decade, and it turns into your life's work.
+My blog has been my sketchbook, my studio, my gallery, my storefront, and my salong.
+Absolutely everything good that has happened in my career can be traced back to my blog.
+My books, my art shows, my speaking gigs, some of my best friendships—they all exist because I have my own little piece of turf on the Internet."
+(66-67)
+- "The minute you learn something, turn around and teach it to others."
+(117)

+Silence in the age of noise

+- “Sometimes it makes more sense to make life more difficult than necessary” (46)